-Successful completion qualifies the graduate for recommendation to the State of Idaho for a K-12 principal's certificate.
+Successful completion of the MEd in Educational Leadership qualifies the graduate for recommendation to the State of Idaho for a K-12 principal's certificate.
 (Individuals should check for specific requirements for certification in other states.)

 Each student completes a nine-month internship in a school setting under the supervision of a qualified building principal.
 The internship assignment must be approved by the school district and the NNU program director.

 Another significant expectation is that each student will identify a specific topic or problem of interest.
 During enrollment in EDUC 7518 Action Research for Educators, the student will develop an action research proposal.
 The student will complete the action research effort, submit the results in a formal paper to NNU, and make an in-service presentation during his or her internship year.

 - Coursework may be taken to lead to principal certification only or to the M.Ed. degree with certification.